 Due to lack of data for calibration it was determined that a modeling exercise to quantify the load from each source and estimate the total existing load would be ineffective.
 Instead an ecoregion approach was utilized to estimate existing load ranges.
-The CWPRU estimated the typical range for unstable streams within each level III ecoregion in the Tombigbee River Basin.
+The CWPRU estimated the typical range for unstable streams within each level III ecoregion in the Big Black River Basin.
+That range was then used to estimate an existing load for each subwatershed.

-A range of unstable values was assigned to HUC 03160104 based on the level III ecoregion values (Table 2).
-HUC 03160104 is located entirely within level III ecoregion 65.
-Similar sources are present in the unstable watersheds and in HUC 03160104.
-Therefore, the existing load for HUC 03160104 is also represented by this range.
-The unstable range for HUC 03160104 is 0.002 to 0.054 tons per acre per day at the effective discharge.
+A range of unstable values was assigned to each watershed based on the level III ecoregion values (Table 2).
+Therefore, the existing load for ecoregion 65 is 0.002 to 0.054 tons per acre per day at the effective discharge.
+The existing load for ecoregion 74 is 0.331 to 2.410 tons per acre per day at the effective discharge.

-Table 2.
-Unstable Stream Sediment Yield Ranges for Level III Ecoregions
+Table 10: Unstable Stream Sediment Yield Ranges for Level III Ecoregions

-Level III Ecoregion Unstable Streams Sediment Yield Range Ecoregion 65 0.002 to 0.054
+Level III Ecoregion Unstable Streams Sediment Yield Range

+Ecoregion 65 0.002 to 0.054

+Ecoregion 74 0.331 to 2.410